 \subsection{Motivation and goal}

-We investigate the possibility of a gradual improvement as time evolves of the regularity of solutions to
+We investigate the possibility of a gradual improvement, as time evolves, of the regularity of solutions to

 for linear operators~$\mathcal{L}$ as general as possible.
+By \emph{gradual smoothing} of solutions we mean that solutions belong to progressively better integrability spaces as time evolves (\emph{hypercontractivity}), and once they become bounded, their differentiability also starts improving gradually.
+We will study the whole improving process, although we focus more on the first part of it: the gradual improvement in integrability.
 As part of our analysis, we prove that a general (quantitative) notion of hypercontractivity is equivalent to a family of logarithmic Sobolev inequalities.
 This characterization leads to the introduction of a new regularization phenomenon, which we call \emph{strong hypercontractivity}.

 Under minimal contractivity and positivity-preserving assumptions on the solutions of~\eqref{problem-L}, no generality is lost by restricting to Lévy operators.
 On the other hand, it is natural to consider only operators such that solutions to the equation conserve their mass.
 Finally, we exclude both second-order local terms, since uniformly elliptic diffusion yields instantaneous regularization, and local transport terms, since they have no influence on the smoothing properties of the equation.
 Hence, the class in which we are going to look for gradual smoothing is that of purely nonlocal self-adjoint Lévy-type operators, which have the form